AdrienRIAUX/ml-projects/README.md

 # Machine learning project

-Here you will find my academic project on machine learning issues.
+Here you will find my academic project on machine learning issues and some Kaggle project.